hifis-net/ansible-role-haproxy/README.md

 HAProxy Role
 ============

-Role sets up a HAproxy instance to be used as a load balancer in a High Availability and Scalability context.
+Role sets up a HAProxy instance to be used as a load balancer in a High Availability and Scalability context.

 Requirements